jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 use a complete object literal inside your JSX.
 You must key into the object, so go ahead and delete that line of code.

-Instead create an `h2` tag that says something like, **Bulbasaur's type is Grass and one of their moves is Vine Whip** Use the variables that you have created to create this JSX.
+Instead create an `h2` tag that says something like, **Bulbasaur's type is Grass and one of their moves is Vine Whip** Key into your object literal to create this JSX.

 ## Add an Image to your JSX